yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/info/avatar.md

 title: Avatar CC
 ---

-This command allows you to view the avatar of a given user defaulting to yourself.
+This command allows you to view the avatar of a given user, defaulting to yourself.

 **Trigger Type:** `Regex`